JeremyLikness/jeremylikness-blog/content/blog/2019-04-09_vanilla.jsgetting-started/index.md

     - "/vanilla-js-getting-started-5df2553df0f0"
 ---

-## Build web code with a zero-footprint web framework

 Welcome to Vanilla.js, a zero-footprint framework powered by JavaScript!
 Vanilla.js helps you build modern applications for the web, mobile, or desktop.

 {{<figure src="/blog/2019-04-09_vanilla.jsgetting-started/images/1.png" caption="Wait, WHAT?!
 No LIBRARY or FRAMEWORK?
 Are you KIDDING me?!" alt="Screenshot showing no libaries">}}